IQTLabs/SkyScan/README.md

 ## ML Pipelines

-There are currently three difference machine learning pipelines.
+There are currently three different machine learning pipelines.

 The first pipeline uses a series of Jupyter notebooks to prepare the image dataset, train object detection and classification models, and then evaluate those models.
 These notebooks can be found [here](ml-model/notebooks).
 Instructions for using these notebooks can be found [here](ml-model/readme.md)).